ikrahul/SHA256-BTC-Generater/readme.md

 - **SHA-256 Hashing:** Generate SHA-256 hashes of your input text with customizable hashing iterations.
 - **Bitcoin Address Generation:** Convert SHA-256 hashes into Bitcoin addresses using the secp256k1 elliptic curve.
 - **Balance Checking:** Optionally check the Bitcoin balance of the generated address.
+- **Custom API Support:** Use a custom API URL to fetch Bitcoin balances, with the ability to specify the JSON key for the balance.
 - **Auto-Update:** Automatically update hashes and addresses as you modify your input.
 - **Offline Operation:** Ensures maximum security by processing all data locally within your browser.
 - **Responsive Design:** Optimized for both desktop and mobile devices.